-Benchmark exclusions (the "PAB Excluded Activities") (together referred to as the "Excluded Activities") as listed below.
+Excluding activities covered by HSBC Asset Management's Responsible Investment Policies (the "HSBC Excluded Activities") and the EU Climate Transition Benchmark exclusions (the "CTB Excluded Activities") (together referred to as the "Excluded Activities") as listed below.

-The attainment of the E/S characteristics are measured using the sustainability indicators below, some of which are measured against the MSCI Global Green Bond USD Hedged, as the "Reference Benchmark" for the sub-fund.
+The attainment of the E/S characteristics are measured using the sustainable indicators below, some of which are measured against the ICE Global Corporate Climate Transition Index Hedged USD which is a climate transition benchmark designed to achieve net zero carbon emissions by 2050 (the "Reference Benchmark") for the sub-fund.
 However, this benchmark has not been designated for the purpose of achieving the E/S characteristics promoted by the sub-fund.